erebys-2/fire_burdened/README.txt

 	search "Execute in File Dir", set it as enable.

-        The second part is important or else the next time you open VS code you will be hit with file not found errors... why this is not a default setting eludes me.
+        The second part is important or else the next time you open VS code you will get file not found errors.

-	Personally I use VS code with Kevin Rose's python indent extension, VS code for python is unuseable without it.
+	If you want to try modding the code, I would highly reccommend Kevin Rose's python indent extension since vanilla VS code has issues with indent oversensitivity for python.

 This zip file has the directories in right places.

-To run, open game_window.py and hit the run button in the upper right corner.
+RUNNING GAME:

+Open game_window.py in your IDE and run it.

+*Note: The controls can now be reconfigured and saved, but the paragraph below still explains the base mechanics.
+I recommend trying the default settings.

 The controls are WAD to move, I to melee, O to shoot, S to roll, and ALT to sprint.
 The direction of the melee attack depends on if you're falling or rising.